GabrielBall05/ChurchFinderApp/README.md

 # ChurchFinderApp - Gabriel Ball
+# Practice with relational database via implementation in mobile app.

 # Logging in
 Can log in as user or church.
 If user, will be taken to either church finder or user home page depending on whether or not the user is a member of a church.